Symphony No. 6 (Tchaikovsky): I. Adagio – Allegro non troppo

-The first movement, in sonata form, frequently alternates speed, mood, and key, with the main key being B minor.
-It opens quietly with a low bassoon melody in E minor.
+The first movement, in sonata form, frequently alternates speeds, moods, and keys, with the main key being B minor.
+The introduction is formed from repeated modules of its initial theme, presented by the bassoon, whose purpose seems to be to open a dominant chord, failing to do so.
 Violas appear with the first theme of the Allegro in B minor, a faster variant of the slow opening melody.
-This eventually leads to the lyrical secondary theme in D major.
+This section introduces the motif of the full, octave-long downward scale, which recurs throughout the symphony; it eventually leads to a long medial caesura that gives way to the secondary theme in D major.

-The energetic development section begins abruptly, with an outburst from the orchestra in C minor, but soon transitions to D minor.
-It runs seamlessly into the fortissimo recapitulation, whose atmosphere is completely different from its rather hesitant equivalent at the beginning of the exposition.
-At some point, the main theme of the movement is being restated.
-Tchaikovsky soon goes into something more nightmarish, which culminates in an explosion of despair and misery in B minor, accompanied by a strong and repetitive 4-note figure in the brass.
-This explosion concludes in a powerful note in the trombones marked quadruple forte, a rare dynamic mark intending the instrument to be played as loud as possible.
-This section ends with diminishing strains on the basses and brass, and is a section that truly reveals the pathos and upcoming emotions of the symphony.
+The energetic development section begins abruptly with an outburst from the full orchestra, with half-diminished harmony that leads uneasily to D minor.
+It runs seamlessly into the fortissimo recapitulation, a great contrast in atmosphere from its hesitant equivalent at the beginning of the Allegro.
+Tchaikovsky soon goes into something more nightmarish, which culminates in an explosion of despair and misery in B minor (foreshadowing the final movement), accompanied by a strong and repetitive four-note figure in the brass.
+This explosion concludes in a powerful note in the trombones marked quadruple forte, a rare, extreme dynamic marking.
+This section ends with diminishing strains on the basses and brass, letting through the pathos and upcoming despair of the symphony.
 The movement concludes shortly after the recapitulation of the second subject shown above, this time in the tonic major (B major) with a coda which is also in B major, finally ending very quietly.

+The terms "development" and "recapitulation" are used loosely when describing the form of this movement.
+The structure of the first movement is a Type 2 sonata, which involves a typical expositional rotation, and a second rotation which includes a developmental section and a tonal closure.
+In the case of this movement, the essential closure is an imperfect authentic cadence (IAC), making it an example of sonata failure.

 II.
 Allegro con grazia

-The second movement, a dance movement in ternary form, is in 5/4 time, in D major.
-It has been described as a "limping" waltz.
-The opening contrasts with the darker B section in the tonic minor of the symphony, B minor.
-A graceful coda leads to a quiet ending.
+The second movement, a D major dance in ternary form, is in 5/4 time; it has been described as a "limping" waltz.
+The opening whirling, first presented as a cello section solo, contrasts with a darker B section in B minor, the tonic minor of the symphony.
+There is an upward momentum to the major sections, a suggestion of reconciliatory inversion of the downward scale motif.
+A fragmented coda crosses the scales and becomes more wistful before leading to a calm, rippling close.